 - Calories: Approximately 170-200 kcal [11]

-- Protein: 5-7 g – supports muscle repair
+- Protein: 5-7 g – Supports muscle repair

-- Healthy Fats: 14-18 g – provides long-lasting energy
+- Healthy Fats: 14-18 g – Provides long-lasting energy

-- Fibre: 3-4 g – promotes digestion
+- Fibre: 3-4 g – Promotes digestion

 Key Benefits:

-- Excellent source of plant-based protein
+- Excellent source of plant-based protein.

-- Heart-healthy fats for sustained energy
+- Heart-healthy monounsaturated and polyunsaturated fats for sustained energy.

-- Portable and easy to include in meals or snacks
+- Portable and easy to include in meals or snacks.

 8. Eggs

-Nutritional Profile (Per 1 Large Egg):
+Nutritional Profile (Per 1 Large Whole Egg):

-- Calories: Approximately 70 kcal
+- Calories: Approximately 72 kcal [12]

 - Protein: 6 g [12] – Supports muscle growth